NGO-Algorithm-Audit/unsupervised-bias-detection/README.md

 _Bias = FPR(cluster) - FPR(rest of dataset)_.

-A False Positives (FP) means that true content is classified as disinfo by the AI classifier.
+A False Positives (FP) means that true content is classified as disinformation by the AI classifier.
 The cluster with highest bias deviates 0.08 from the rest of the data set.
 There are 249 tweets in this cluster.
 ![image](./images/FPR_metric.png)

-In this cluster, users with:
+On average, users that:
-- above average verified profiles, #followers, user engagement, #URLs
+- are verified, have higher #followers, user engagement and #URLs;
-- below average #hashags, tweet length

-face on average more FP classifications.
+- use less #hashags and have lower tweet length have more true content classified as false (false positives).

 This is the full list of statistical significant differences in (feature) means between the cluster with most bias (0.08) and rest of dataset:
 | feature          | difference | p-value |